mattermost/desktop/resources/linux/README.md

 ### Terminal command

-Set `PATH` environment variable to enable launching from terminal.
-For example, you can append following line into `~/.bashrc`.
+Set a `PATH` environment variable to enable launching from the terminal.
+For example, you can append the following line into `~/.bashrc`.

 ```sh
 # assuming that /opt/mattermost-desktop-<VERSION>/mattermost-desktop is the executable file.